-'''

-- NOTE: To disable FIPS, add fips=0 to any option.

-To auto-install SIMP, type simp <ENTER>.

-This will erase your existing system!
+- NOTE: To disable FIPS, add $fips=0$ to any option.
+To auto-install SIMP, type simp <enter>.</enter> This will erase your existing system?
 You need at least 50GB of disk space for this to succeed.
 Disk will be encrypted and partitioned to be STIG compliant.

-- Type simp-nocrypt (ENTER) instead to disable encryption.
-To install SIMP with disk prompt, type simp-prompt <ENTER>.

-This will erase your existing system!

-- This will allow you to specify the system disk partitioning.

-To auto-install a minimized system type linux-min <ENTER>.

-- This will erase your existing system!

-- You need at least 50GB of disk space for this to succeed.

-- Disk will be encrypted and partitioned to be STIG compliant.

-- Type linux-min-nocrypt <ENTER> instead to disable encryption.

-boot:

-BIOS

-GNU GRUB version 0.97 (640K lower / 3126612K upper memory)

-SIMP, FIPS enabled, STIG partitioning, disk encrypted

-SIMP, FIPS enabled, STIG partitioning

-SIMP, FIPS enabled, user-specified disk partitioning

-SIMP, FIPS disabled, STIG partitioning, disk encrypted

-SIMP, FIPS disabled, STIG partitioning

-SIMP, FIPS disabled, user-specified disk partitioning

-Minimal Linux image, FIPS enabled, STIG partitioning, disk encryption Minimal Linux image, FIPS enabled, STIG partitioning Minimal Linux image, FIPS disabled, STIG partitioning, disk encryptio-Minimal Linux image, FIPS disabled, STIG partitioning

-Rescue installed system

-Use the \uparrow and \downarrow keys to select which entry is highlighted.
-Press enter to boot the selected OS, 'e' to edit the commands before booting, 'a' to modify the kernel arguments before booting, or 'c' for a command-line.

-UEFI

-(el6)

-SIMP images, FIPS enabled >

-SIMP images, FIPS disabled >

-Minimal Linux images >

-Other Options >

-Use the ▲ and ▼ keys to change the selection.

-1.3.
-SIMP Getting
+Type simp-nocrypt <enter> instead to disable encryption.</enter> To install SIMP with disk prompt, type simp-prompt <enter>.</enter> This will erase your existing system!
+This will allow you to specify the system disk partitioning.
+To auto-install a minimized system type linux-min <enter>.</enter> This will erase your existing system!
+You need at least 50GB of disk space for this to succeed.
+Disk will be encrypted and partitioned to be STIG compliant.
+Type linux-min-nocrypt <enter> instead to disable encryption.</enter> BIOS SIMP images, FIPS enabled > SIMP images, FIPS disabled > Minimal Linux images > Other Options > UEFI Use the \blacktriangle and \blacktriangledown keys to change the selection.
 Press 'e' to edit the selected item, or 'c' for a command prompt.

-UEFI

-(el7)

-'''
+SIMP, FIPS enabled, STIG partitioning, disk encrypted SIMP, FIPS enabled, STIG partitioning SIMP, FIPS enabled, user-specified disk partitioning lles the sand a keys to shares the selection Use the ▲ and ▼ keys to change the selection.
+Press 'e' to edit the selected item, or 'c' for a command prompt.
+Press Escape to return to the previous menu.
+UEFI (sub- SIMP Getting S tarted Guide 1